 Let’s not forget that you are free to roam the train, stretch the legs, and enjoy the view from a different part of the train.
 Long distance trains will include dining and lounge cars where you can have yourself a proper table-cloth dinner.
 In fact, meals are included if you book a sleeping car.

 To get a glimpse of the different menus offered on Amtrak dining cars you can head here.
 Each of the long distance routes offers a unique menu that pairs with the area of travel.

 Or perhaps it’s time to enjoy a sunset with your favorite cocktail in the lounge car.
 And don’t miss the dome car for the incredible view.

 On most medium and long-distance trains, food service is available in the Lounge Car, featuring table and casual seating.
 Food service is generally available from early morning till late evening.

-They offer a variety of carry-out style foods, including sandwiches, pizza, snacks, and beverages including liquor, wine
+They offer a variety of carry-out style foods, including sandwiches, pizza, snacks, and beverages including liquor, wine and beer.

 It’s important to note that Amtrak trains don’t operate like a city bus in that you are allowed to just hop off and get back on wherever you want.
 They require that you designate your on and off points.
 So if you want that 2 days off to explore the grand canyon that is something you can’t really decide last minute.

 The USA Rail Pass is a great deal if you want to break up your trip with some stopovers.
 Similar to the Eurail pass in Europe it allows you to pick a plan based on how many stops and how long you wish to travel.
 You can then book your legs with a bit more flexibility and a better deal than booking those all individually.